Operation: Bremen

 Burial details:

-Crew initially buried at the Lutheran Cemetery, Borkum on the 30th June 1942 and then reinterred on the 30th May 1947 to Sage.
+The crew initially buried at the Lutheran Cemetery, Borkum on the 30th June 1942 and then reinterred at the Sage War Cemetery on the 30th May 1947.

 Sgt.
 Thomas Stanislaus Gaffney.
 Sage War Cemetery.
 Grave 7.E.13.
 Son of James Peter and Grace Gaffney, husband of Josephine Patricia Gaffney, of Lilley Street.
 Hendra, Queensland, Australia.
 Born 30th April 1909 at Toowoomba, Queensland, Australia.
 Enlisted in Brisbane, Australia.
 Grave inscription reads: 'Sacred Heart Of Jesus, Have Mercy On His Soul'.